-Which Me?: Cerene's powers include having three slightly independant bodies.
-She/they have a lot of trouble deciding what pronouns to use for eachother-self.
+Which Me?: Cerene's powers include having three slightly independent bodies.
+She/they have a lot of trouble deciding what pronouns to use for each other-self.

 White Shirt of Death: Flashback-arc Charlie is decked out in white when he picks a fight with Alaster and Merry; one comment even notes "you’re our man in the white suit, Charlie, time to get some stains."

-World of Snark: Almost all of the funny comes from the characters' reactions to what is otherwise a rather dark setting.
+World of Snark: Almost all of the funny comes from the character reactions to what is otherwise a rather dark setting.